 10. Trang An Grottoes

-The Trang An Grottoes are actually a series of caves and waterways that are accessible by small boat.
+The Trang An Grottoes are a series of caves and waterways that are accessible by a small boat.
 Located in Ninh Binh province, Trang An is close to the ancient Vietnamese capital of Hoa Lu.
-More visitors tend to visit the caves nearby in Tam Coc, but because of this, hawkers and vendors often ruin the experience by bothering people in the boats to sell lunch.
-For this reason, travelers in the know prefer Trang An, which is quieter, less commercial, and just as, if not more, beautiful.
+More visitors tend to visit the caves nearby in Tam Coc, but because of this, hawkers and vendors often bog down the experience.
+For this reason, some travelers prefer Trang An, which is quieter, less commercial, and just as beautiful.

 11. Ban Gioc Waterfall, Cao Bang

-While famous in Cao Bang province, the Ban Gioc Waterfall is not a typical spot for international tourists.
-Yet, this stunning waterfall backed by limestone hills is a must-see.
-Nearby, the fantastic Nguom Ngao cave features fascinating collections of stalagmites and stalactites.
+While famous amongst locals in the Cao Bang province, the Ban Gioc Waterfall is not a typical spot for international tourists.
+This stunning waterfall, backed by limestone hills, makes it a must-see.
+Nearby, the fantastic Nguom Ngao cave features a fascinating collection of stalagmites and stalactites.

 12. Pu Luong Nature Reserve

 The name “Pu Luong” is Thai for “highest mountain.”
 Four hours southwest of Hanoi, the Pu Luong Nature Reserve is a wonderful place for ecotourism.
-This amazing area boasts quaint villages nestled among forests, rice paddy terraces, and Vietnam’s unique mountain landscape.
-Bamboo is also abundant in this area, which is rich in natural resources and plays an important role as part of a vast watershed.
+This amazing area boasts quaint villages nestled among forests, rice paddy terraces, abundant bamboo, and Vietnam’s unique mountain landscape.

 13. Ha Giang Province

-For people who love mountains, Ha Giang Province should be on their bucket list.
-Located in the Vietnamese northwest highlands, Ha Giang is a place with meandering roads winding through rocky but green-covered mountains and serene valleys.
+For people who love mountains, Ha Giang Province should be on their list.
+Located in the Vietnamese northwest highlands, Ha Giang is a place with meandering roads that wind through rocky, green-covered mountains and serene valleys.
 Filled with traditional Vietnamese terraces, Ha Giang is also a producer of buckwheat.
 Noteworthy places to visit include the Dong Van rock plateau (recognized by UNESCO), the mansion of the Vuong family, the majestic Lung Cu flag tower (Vietnam’s “North Pole”), and the “Happy Road.”
 The Ha Giang Loop, also known as the Happiness Road, is breathtaking!
 The best way to experience it is to take a three-day motorcycle trip.

 14. Ba Be Lake, Bac Kan Province

-For people who love freshwater lakes, Ba Be Lake is exceptionally special.
-It was formed by geological changes many millions of years ago.
+Ba Be Lake is an exceptional freshwater lake.
+It was formed by geological changes millions of years ago.
 These geological events also created stunning limestone mountains and karsts, along with mesmerizing caves.
 Imagine boating or kayaking through a watery wonderland surrounded by mystical mountains and green jungles.

 15. Dien Bien Phu, More Than Just a Battlefield

-Dien Bien Phu province in Northwest Vietnam is well-known as the location of “The Battle of Dien Bien Phu,” fought between the French and the Viet Minh communist revolutionaries in 1954.
-This battle was considered to be a major turning point in the war, as the French were defeated.
-For those interested in history, relics from this battle can be seen here.
+The Dien Bien Phu province in Northwest Vietnam is well-known for being the location of “The Battle of Dien Bien Phu,” fought between the French and the Viet Minh communist revolutionaries in 1954.
+This battle is considered a major turning point in the war, vital to the defeat of the French.
+For those interested in history, relics from the battle can still be seen.

-But Dien Bien Phu has much more going for it.
-As an example of diverse Vietnam nature, it cannot be beat.
-Beautiful mountains, lush forests, and winding rivers are all there, with plenty of lakes and caves to explore.
+Dien Bien Phu is a fitting example of Vietnam’s diverse natural bounty.
+Beautiful mountains, lush forests, and winding rivers are all there, with many lakes and caves to explore.
 You can also visit a 150km rice paddy field in Muong Thanh valley.

 Looking for Things to Do in Vietnam?